liferay/lexicon-site/src/pages/docs/patterns/typography.md

 ---
 title: "Typography"
-description: "Typeface usage."
+description: "Lexicon uses Helvetica Neue as the default font face.
+You can use the font face you consider more appropiate for your system."
 layout: "guide"
 weight: 1
 ---

 ### Description

-Lexicon uses Helvetica Neue as the default font face.
-You can use the font face you consider more appropiate for your system.
+{$page.description}

 ![helvetica neue example in regular, medium and bold](../../../images/HelveticaNeue.png)